Mizuho and the Equator Principles

 During the training, the trainees received an opportunity to learn about the implementation of the Equator Principles together with practical case studies.

-Publication of a book on "Implementation Guidelines for the Equator Principles"
+Publication of "Implementation Guidelines for the Equator Principles"

 Mizuho Bank together with MUFG Bank (formerly Bank of Tokyo Mitsubishi UFJ) and Sumitomo Mitsui Banking Corporation published a book on implementation guidelines for the Equator Principles on March 15, 2016.
 This book not only covers the details of all the ten constituent principles of the Equator Principles framework and their practical implementation by the author banks, but it also provides details on some of the prominent environmental and social risk management guidelines other than the Equator Principles that are commonly referred by the financial institutions.
 Mizuho Bank believes that the publication of this book will help promote awareness regarding the Equator Principles and other significant environmental and social risk management guidelines and frameworks and will enhance knowledge sharing among the various industries and financial institutions in Japan.